VisualOps/pysa/README.txt

 There are two ways to use **pysa** 's output:

 - You can manually configure the configuration manager and add **pysa** 's module to it
-- You can use the *pysa2puppet* script to deploy a complete and standalone setup based on Puppet.
+- If you're using Puppet module, you can use the *pysa2puppet* script to deploy a complete and standalone setup.
 The script is interactive and will ask you all necessaries info (see usage first).
+A SaltStack version will be published soon.

 RESOURCES